rahulram70/FP-raycasting/README.md

 To view our project, please visit: https://cse442-22w.github.io/FP-raycasting/

-To have a look at the data that was used to create this project, please visit `docs/data`.
+To have a look at the textures and pictures that were used to create this project, please visit `docs/data` and `docs/images`.

-View our home page at `index.html` in the `docs` folder.

 ### Note:
 Some of the button positions might be off or incorrect if you're on a smaller screen.